Tancred423/FFXIV_PaissaHouseDiscordBot/TERMS_OF_SERVICE.md

 ### 7.3 Notification Accuracy

-- The Bot checks for new lottery periods periodically and may have delays
 - Notifications are based on data from PaissaDB and may not be instant
 - We do not guarantee notification delivery timing or accuracy
 - Technical issues may prevent notifications from being sent